 Across the Channel, health insurer Alan has taken a logical and much-anticipated step, expanding both its product range and, more importantly, the addressable market – finally offering cover to individuals as well as employers and freelancers.
 They are still limiting themselves to certain segments for now, but this is surely a round of in-market testing before they expand further and start to serve a mass market.

-In both cases, a young startup has built a niche product for a niche market and proven the model, before moving outwards – made possible because they’re nimble, lightweight and quick to react.
-All qualities that that one might suggest you should look for, and would benefit from, in any great partnership.
+In both cases, young insurance innovation startups have built a niche product for a niche market and proven the model, before moving outwards – made possible because they’re nimble, lightweight, and quick to react.
+All qualities that that one might suggest you should look for and would benefit from, in any great partnership.

 That’s all folks!

 That’s pretty much all I have for you this week folks, but I hope you enjoyed reading this newsletter as much as I did writing it, and I’d love to hear what you think.